 “What I fundamentally believe — and what the president believes,” Duncan told me, “is that the only way to end poverty is through education.“

 Interestingly, it is not even clear that education is a way to end poverty.
 Since 1973, the percentage of the population with a college degree has increased from 12.6% to 30.4%, and the percentage of the population with a high school degree has increased from 59.8% to 87.6%.
-Meanwhile, the poverty rate has never been lower than it was in 1973.
+Meanwhile, the market poverty rate has not fallen since 1967.
 So how much more education do you suppose we need to knock out poverty?
 Somehow 40 straight years of educational attainment gains have not caused any drop in poverty rates.
 It is not just poverty of course: in this same 40 straight years of educational attainment gains, the average market income of the bottom 90% of households hasn’t risen either.

 Oddly, Duncan and those like him are not just saying education is a way to end poverty or that education is the best way to end poverty.
 No, they are saying that education is the only way way to end poverty.
 Whatever you think about education as a possible way to end poverty, you are undeniably and inarguably wrong to say that it is the only way to do so.